Spring sale until March 31 For new clients only

 Level 2: Acquisition

-To assess the specific benefits of your training, check if it meets the goals for individual learners or small groups.
-This involves finding out whether your learners have gained new knowledge and skills.
+To assess the specific benefits of your training, check to see if it meets the goals for individual learners or small groups.
+This involves finding out if your learners have gained new knowledge and skills.

 Level 3: Application

-Assess learners’ ability to apply new knowledge and skills to their work.
+Assess learners’ ability to apply their newly acquired knowledge and skills to their work.

 Level 4: Organizational payoffs